UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

 #### TD Principal

-(Integer) Technical Debt Principle is the estimated cost in work-hours to pay off the technical debt at the moment of identificaiton.
+(Integer) Technical Debt Principal is the estimated cost in work-hours to pay off the technical debt at the moment of identification.
 The discovering team/individual is probably best placed to assess this though it could be put to a team decision and refined.
 If this is part of a legacy product and no known SME is available then this should be considered in the estimate.
 Don't be afraid of large values but attempt to be as accurate as possible.

 #### TD Interest